auth0/wordpress/README.md

 ### Acivation

-Once installed, you will need to activate the plugin from your WordPress Dashboard.
+Once the package is installed, you will need to activate the plugin for use with your WordPress site.

-1. Open your WordPress Dashboard.
+1. Open your Dashboard.
-2. Select 'Plugins', and then 'Installed Plugins'.
+2. Select 'Plugins' from the sidebar, and then 'Installed Plugins'.
-3. Choose 'Activate' under the plugin's name.
+3. Choose 'Activate' under the Auth0 plugin's name.

-Once installed, you'll need to configure the plugin with your Auth0 tenant and application details.

 ### Configure Auth0